 After a hearing spanning 3 days in the Local Court, SKB was found not guilty of all charges.
 The court was not satisfied beyond reasonable doubt as to veracity and credibility of the witnesses, including the complainant as a result of large number of inconsistencies as between the accounts given by the witnesses during cross-examination and also inconsistencies between the evidence presented in Court and the recordings made by the witnesses themselves.

 These significant inconsistencies led the Court to have some reasonable level of doubt as to the credibility and reliability of the witness and alleged victim’s account.
-The accused was therefore entitled to the benefit of that doubt and was acquitted of all charges.
+Our client was therefore entitled to the benefit of that doubt and was acquitted of all charges.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961